-Gov. Brown, Legislative Leaders Reach Deal for $500 Million Boost in Homeless Prevention Spending
+Gov. Brown, Legislative Leaders Reach Deal for $500 Million Boost in Homelessness Prevention Spending

 Gov. Jerry Brown and legislative leaders agreed to a new state budget for next year, they announced in a joint statement Friday morning.